pingcap/tidb-tools/README.md

 - [binlogctl](./tidb_binlog/binlogctl)

-    A tool for performing some tidb-binlog related operations, like the query status of Pump/Drainer and unregistering some Pump/Drainer.
+    A tool for performing some tidb-binlog related operations, like querying the status of Pump/Drainer and unregistering some Pump/Drainer.

 ## License